-Via the Pledge to Net Zero (‘pledge’) website, the Society for the Environment processes the following personal information: names, organisation, email address, contact number and job title.
+Via the Pledge to Net Zero (‘pledge’) website, the Society for the Environment and WSP process the following personal information: names, organisation, email address, contact number and job title.

 Personal information is kept on the secured back-end of the pledge website.

-Only specific staff within the organisation who will process personal information will have access to personal information.
+Only specific staff within the organisations will have access to personal information.